prajeeta15/ScarletWitch-temp/README.md

 For inquiries or licensing requests, contact: prajeetaacm@gmail.com

-# Dark Web Intelligence
+# Dark Web Threat Intelligence

 ## 📌 Project Overview
 # currently writing a research paper for this.
-Dark Web Intelligence is an advanced system designed for real-time scraping, threat analysis, and classification of dark web content.
+ScarletWitch is an advanced system designed for real-time scraping, threat analysis, and classification of dark web content.
 The system leverages **web scraping, machine learning (NLP), and the Tor network** to detect and analyze potential cyber threats.
 The goal is to assist law enforcement agencies, cybersecurity professionals, and researchers in identifying malicious activities on the dark web.

+# building on BlackWidow - check doc for research insights

 ## 🚀 Features
 - **Real-time Web Scraping**: Scrapes content from `.onion` websites using the Tor network.